 These mini blueberry muffins have everything you are looking for in a tiny package!
-With a bakery-style light and fluffy batter, these blueberry mini muffins also have some nutritious ingredients thrown in for a perfect balance.
-This mini blueberry muffin recipe is based off of my mini chocolate chip muffins recipe, so you know it’s going to be a good one.
+With a bakery-style light and fluffy batter, these blueberry mini muffins also have some nutritious ingredients thrown in for a perfect balance and are fantastic on a brunch charcuterie board.
+This mini blueberry muffin recipe is based off of my mini chocolate chip muffins, mini zucchini chocolate chip muffins, and mini banana muffin recipe, so you know it’s going to be a good one.

-Serve this mini blueberry muffin recipe as a part of breakfast spreads (try lox and bagels or bacon egg and cheese bagels), in lunchboxes (try the egg and cheddar protein box), or as a snack.
+Serve this mini blueberry muffin recipe as a part of breakfast spreads (try lox and bagels or bacon egg and cheese bagels or brown sugar cinnamon oatmeal), in lunchboxes (try the egg and cheddar protein box), or as a snack.
 They have the perfect blend of fun and nutrition, which always makes everyone happy.
+For a sweeter treat, try my mini cupcakes.

 Estimated reading time: 7 minutes